serenorg/serendb/docs/rfcs/036-physical-replication.md

 default.
 We leave it to users to decide if they want to turn it on, same as PostgreSQL.

-Neon supports `hot_standby_feedback` by passing the feedback messages from the replica to the safekeepers, and from safekeepers to the primary.
+SerenDB supports `hot_standby_feedback` by passing the feedback messages from the replica to the safekeepers, and from safekeepers to the primary.